tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 # Summary

 We really hope this text to be a founding block for you to build an accurate world model of LLM inference economics, using Llama 3.3 70B as an example.
 We start explaining what parameters are present in an LLM, what it means for a model to have 70B parameters, and how the memory is consumed.
-Then we give you a brief introduction to compute/memory bandwidth and what it means to be compute- or memory-bound, and we explain the concept of FLOP and how many FLOPs are in a matrix multiplication.
+Then we give you a brief introduction to compute- and memory bandwidth performance and what it means to be compute- or memory-bound, and we explain the concept of FLOP and how many FLOPs are in a matrix multiplication.

 We introduce the concept of the prefill phase and the token-by-token phase.
 We break down FLOPs during different parts of a forward pass, and we show how the prefill is primarily compute-bound.
 We then explain how different the token-by-token phase is.
 We introduce the concept of kv-cache; we go again through a forward pass and show how, thanks to the kv-caching, it is now far less dependent on compute (times `S` less FLOPs), hence how it becomes primarily memory bound.
 We show how, with the increasing input length, the KV cache occupies an increasingly big portion of the memory load time.
 We then briefly mention different parallelization strategies, and we describe how extra latency is added when running a multi-GPU setting.
 We follow this by introducing the concept of batching.
 We explain why, since we are primarily memory bound, we can radically improve the economics of our operation by running larger batches.
 This is the core message of this text and the intuition with which we hope you leave after reading it.
 We then build a simplified throughput model from first principles and compare its performance to a real-world Llama 3.3 70b run via vLLM.
 We show the difference between the theoretical performance and a real one, and we give a brief explanation of where the extra overhead is coming from.
 We show how inaccurate the theoretical model is, which we hope lets you build an intuition about the challenges of predicting real-world performance by a bunch of heuristics.